Benintendi’s slam, Perez’s 2 HRs power Royals past Pirates

 Wil Crowe (0-4) took the loss.
 He gave up eight runs and eight hits in four-plus innings.

+“What a show,” Royals manager Mike Matheny said after his team’s offensive outburst.
+“The top-of-the-order hitters gave the opportunities for Beni and what a sweet swing that was.

+“It was great to see a lot of different guys make things happen.”

-Adam Frazier, who led the National League with 40 hits in May, doubled twice for the Pirates.
+Adam Frazier, who led the National League with 40 hits in May, doubled twice for Pittsburgh.

-Benintendi drove in the Royals’ first run with a single in the first inning.
+Benintendi drove in Kansas City’s first run with a single in the first inning.

 The Pirates scored three times in the third.
 Singer loaded the bases with no outs on an infield single, a walk and a hit batter.
 An RBI single by Bryan Reynolds and sacrifice flies by Gregory Polanco and Ben Gamel knocked in the next two runs.